gijs-ve/projectChopin/server/README.md

-# Project Chopin - Server
+# Project Chopin - This project is a Work In Progress

-In order to setup the server, follow the following instructions.
+In order to setup the server of Project Chopin read the following.

+## Server requirements

 ## Server setup

-1. Create a new folder inside server named `config`
+1. Create a new '.env' file in './server'
-2. Inside the newly created `config` folder, create two new files: `config.json` and `constants.js`
-3. Wait for author to finish the instructions
+2. Wait for author to finish the instructions